 8 License

-You can enter the license of the dataset here.
+You can enter the dataset license here.
 Enter the URL pointing to the license, for example, https://creativecommons.org/licenses/by/4.0

 9 Data Catalog